Extreme Job — Director & Cast: The People Behind Korea's Funniest Movie

 Who Is He?

-He was born in 1994 and had been working steadily in dramas and smaller films since his debut in 2013.
-Extreme Job was his biggest film role at the time — and he handled it well enough to win the Best New Actor award at the Chunsa Film Art Awards.
+Born in 1994, he had been working steadily in dramas and smaller films since his 2013 web drama debut.
+Extreme Job was his biggest film role at the time — and he delivered well enough to win Best New Actor at the Chunsa Film Art Awards.

-He is also, notably, the brother of NCT and SuperM member Doyoung (도영) — a fact that brings an unexpected K-pop crossover to this very K-movie story.
+He is also, notably, the older brother of NCT and SuperM member Doyoung (도영) — a K-pop crossover that surprises international fans every time they discover it.

 📋 Profile